Dusk Beyond the End of the World: Characters

 The main protagonist of the series, he lost his parents as a child and went to live with Towasa and her father.
 He and Towasa confessed their feelings and promised to marry each other.
 He was shot protecting Towasa and put into cryosleep to save his life, waking up 200 years later after a recent earthquake caused the device he is in to malfunction and discovers the world has ended.
 He is both worshipped due to being a person from the time of technology and his knowledge of it while also deemed an artifact that the organization OWEL want to own and possess.
 Believing Towasa is still alive, he along with Yugure travel to find her by going to his home in Tokyo.

+It has been uncovered that Akira, all along, is in fact an android possessing the memories of the real Akira Himegami.
+This stunning disclosure strikes Akira with a profound impact, prompting him to ponder the reason behind his creation, bearing the appearance and recollections of the genuine Akira.
+Akira learns the real Akira got to the hospital after getting shot, Akira alongside Towasa went through next 13 years of when the LC project went wrong, Towasa's Alpha went rogue and started war to destroy humanity and they developed the androids "Outside Series" that saved humanity and the world became apocalyptic.
+Akira spearheaded the organization OWEL as its founding director, only for Towasa to disappear without a trace, leaving behind a message urging Akira not to seek her out.
+Akira Himegami continued to serve as OWEL's director for over two decades, until disease began to take its toll on his body.
+Desiring to find Towasa, he crafted an android doppelganger of himself, intended to carry out the search on his own behalf.
+However, for reasons unknown, the real Akira never activated him, leaving him dormant in the research lab for a span of 200 years.
+Yugure confesses to Akira that she withheld knowledge of his true nature to prove that he is an individual in his own right, rather than a mere duplicate of the real Akira.
+Akira is deeply moved by this revelation, develops a sincere affection for Yugure, and discovers a renewed purpose to carry on with his existence.